 The United Kingdom of Great Britain and Northern Ireland (the UK) is a constitutional monarchy with a multiparty, parliamentary form of government.
-Citizens elect representatives to the House of Commons, the lower chamber of the bicameral Parliament.
+Citizens elect members (MPs) to the House of Commons, the lower chamber of the bicameral Parliament.
 They last did so in free and fair elections in June 2017.
 Members of the upper chamber, the House of Lords, occupy appointed or hereditary seats.
 Scotland, Northern Ireland, Wales, and Bermuda each have elected legislative bodies and devolved administrations, with varying degrees of legislative and executive powers.
 The UK has 14 overseas territories, including Bermuda.
 Each of the overseas territories has its own constitution, while the UK government is responsible for external affairs, security, and defense.

 Civilian authorities throughout the UK and its territories maintained effective control over the security forces.

 Human rights issues included violence motivated by anti-Semitism and against members of minorities on racial or ethnic grounds.